mdda/rackspace-dns-sync/README.md

 # rackspace-dns-sync

-Define your DNS setup in Python, and sync only the changes with Rackspace (for speed).
+Define your DNS setup in Python, and efficiently sync *only the changes* with Rackspace.

 ## Motivation